datopia/pixyll/_posts/2018-11-03-blockchain-information-system.md

 coherent, immutable, ordered history of facts.
 Just the thing we need, to make intelligent decisions!
-In a truly curious turn, this history --- the network's _identity_ --- tends, as a matter of [precedent](https://www.ethereum.org/), to be obscured from decision-making processes.
-We've a profusion of platforms wed to data access semantics less expressive than those of an all-nighter BASIC implementation.
+In a truly curious turn, this history --- the network's _identity_ --- tends, as a matter of [precedent](https://www.ethereum.org/), to be obscured from on-chain computation protocols determined to privilege the present.
 Given the effort and coordination involved in maintaining these histories, to fail to offer a _transparent_ means of analyzing them --- as a line, not a point --- is astonishingly profligate and short-sighted.